Jibbonator/-hass_cheap_chinese_switches/README.md

 Here are some Pictures:

-The Look of the WebGui
+The Look of the original WebGui

 ![Screenshot 2025-02-28 194831](https://github.com/user-attachments/assets/d19dae85-f24f-48aa-9b93-fabebbb28a15)

 Configuration